 Connectome Coordination Facility (CCF)

 The Connectome Coordination Facility (CCF) processes and distributes research data for a series of neuroimaging studies that focus on connections within the human brain.
 These are known as Human Connectome Projects (HCP).
 The CCF currently supports 19 NIH-funded human connectome studies.
 Visit http://www.humanconnectomeproject.org/ for a full description of the project.
-All data releases from CCF HCP studies are being made available on the NIMH Data Archive, under the same access governance as the data from the ABCD Data Repository.

 The Osteoarthritis Initiative (OAI)